HVTom/ADCP/README.md

 # ADCP
-Dedicated Architectures for Parallel Computing
+Homework for Dedicated Architectures for Parallel Computing